 We are an innovation centre for healthy ageing and regeneration, based in Barking.
-Our mission is to support residents of our East London community to live happier, healthier lives.
+Our mission is to support residents of our North East London community to live happier, healthier lives.

 Co-founded in 2013 by London Borough of Barking & Dagenham (LBBD) and North-East London Foundation Trust (NELFT), we are now an independent Community Interest Company, meaning we reinvest any profit in our social purpose.

 We deliver health and social care transformation of local benefit and national significance.
 We use innovation both to improve health and care outcomes and to open new routes for local people into and through health and care careers.

 But we don’t do this alone.
 Our Board and Community Board plays a vital role in helping to contribute and strengthen our work in the community.
 They are ambassadors for our work, helping to grow our impact.

 It can sometimes be tricky to describe what we “do” and how we help, as our projects cover a diverse range of challenges from fuel poverty to increasing social care skills capacity.
 The one thing that they all have in common though are that they focus on health and social care challenges that our East London community faces.

 We asked our team to share what they think makes Care City unique and where it’s strengths lie.
 Their responses include:

 - Cross sector knowledge across social care and health